Harvara/Piwigo_Docker_RaspberriPi/README.md

 The scrips installs an mysql server in the piwigo container, this does not get used, but without it I get multiple errors during the piwigo installation

+Copy the .env.sample to an .env and change your credentials as you wish.

 ````
 docker compose build